rushmie/SETCardRecognition/README.md

  * Pattern: full (F), striped (S), empty (E)
  * Number: one (1), two (2), three (3)

+ *****add image

+ ## Software

+ OpenCV (version)

  ## File Directory

- *****add image

  ## Stages

- 1. Collect the data.
+ **1. Collect the data.**
-  - Goal is to get at least 100 images of each card type.
-In addition, we will add images from Anais Dotis's github.
+ Goal is to get at least 100 images for each card type.
+In addition, we will add images from Anais Dotis's and Tom White's githubs to supplement our data.
- 2. Start with three cards and create a neural network classifier.
+ **2. Start with three card types and create a neural network classifier.**
-  -
+ Goal is to learn how to do image processing and create a convolutional neural network that can accurately classify three cards.
+ **3. Expand to all 81 card types and develop a neural network classifier.**

  ## Acknowledgements
 Anais Dotis